CEO & Founder

 Summer is a Project Management Professional (PMI certified PMP) with over 15 years of software implementation experience specializing in the healthcare vertical.
 She has extensive knowledge of the healthcare industry and the solutions needed to maintain compliance with industry regulations and applicable mandates such as: Health Insurance Portability and Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health (HiTech), Payment Card Information Data Security Standard (PCI DSS).

-Summer’s mission is to help healthcare organizations utilize Cognetyx’s, Ambient Cognitive Cyber Surveillance technology to overcome compliance hurdles and keep patient data safe.
+Summer’s mission is to help healthcare organizations utilize Cognetyx’s, Ambient Cognitive Surveillance technology to overcome compliance hurdles and keep patient data safe.

 Summer has a Bachelor’s degree in Public Relations and Marketing from Louisiana State University.